federico-terzi/linuxconfig/README.md

 This repository contains the configuration files to setup my favourite linux environment.
 I keep them as a reference when I need to setup a new machine.

+I use Ansible to manage all my packages and configurations.

 # Quick start

 A quick way to get started is using this bootstrap: